With seafaring ancestors in her maternal line, Liz gives them credit for her lifelong fascination with boats and water.

 The sea-cock and bilge pumps are the single most important pieces of plumbing equipment to have in good working order.

-On most pleasure craft, gray water is handled in two ways.
+On most pleasure crafts, gray water is handled in two ways.
 I'm going by what was on our boat, but it's probably fairly typical of small yachts.

 Gray water is not harmful, and on board a boat, you are required to use specifically made biodegradable soaps and detergents for this very reason.
 That way, it breaks down easily and does not harm wildlife, or create algae blooms.